geekpratyush/simple-langchain-with-streamlit/README.md

-# basicgpt
+# Langchain Practice App
-This is a basic GPT Chat Bot.
+This is to practice Langchain towards taking the benefit of it.